 There is plenty to do on and around the lake, including easy walking and cycling paths.
 A popular route is the 5 km “bridge to bridge” walk, between Commonwealth Bridge and Kings Avenue Bridge.
 There are various spots where you can go kayaking, rowing, or stand-up paddling if being on the water is more your thing.

 One of the most remarkable sights in Lake Burley Griffin is the Captain Cook Memorial Jet, a powerful water fountain that sends water more than 150 metres into the air.
 The water is pumped from the lake and is spit into the air with an exit velocity of 260 km per hour.

 If the National Gallery didn’t have quite enough art to satisfy you, take a short walk down the street past the High Court of Australia to find the National Portrait Gallery.

 The idea of a national collection of portraits was originally suggested by the famous Australian painter Tom Roberts in the early 20th century.
 He encouraged the government to keep a “painted record” of prominent figures in Australian culture at the time.

 But it wasn’t until 1992 that the first major portrait collection was exhibited and toured Australia, inspired by the National Portrait Gallery in Washington DC.
-Several years later in 1999 a permanent collection was established in a section of Old Parliament House, until finally in 2008 the standalone gallery building was opened to the public.
+Several years later, in 1999, a permanent collection was established in a section of Old Parliament House, until finally in 2008, the standalone gallery building was opened to the public.

-Official website with visitor information: National Portrait Gallery.
+Official website: National Portrait Gallery.